Where Are The Verdi baritones?

 The MET lists 26 baritones in its roster of artists.
 Of the two dozen or so middle-voiced male singers listed therein this listener could single out a total of six who could feasibly be called Italian baritones not by passport but by virtue of their voice type.
 The fact that four of those happen to be Italians by birth and by training is no mere coincidence, but a significant fact.

-We will in no way disparage the artistic accomplishments of invaluable artists such as Sir Thomas Allen, Dwayne Croft, Gerald Finley, Rod Gilfry, Nathan Gunn, Mariusz Kwiecien, Alexey Lavrov, Lucas Meachem and Michael Volle, most if not all of whom have made occasional forays into the Verdi roles that make up the bulk of the Italian operatic repertoire at different stages of their careers, even though their areas of specialization lie elsewhere.
+We will in no way disparage the artistic accomplishments of invaluable artists such as Sir Thomas Allen, Dwayne Croft, Gerald Finley, Rod Gilfry, Nathan Gunn, Mariusz Kwiecien, Alexey Lavrov, Lucas Meachem and Michael Volle, most if not all of whom have made occasional forays at different stages of their careers into the Verdi roles that make up the bulk of the Italian operatic repertoire, even though their areas of specialization lie elsewhere.

-By the same token, young newcomers already inducted into the artistic roster at the MET should not be expected to nor will they undertake any Verdi roles anytime soon.
+By the same token, young newcomers already inducted into the artistic roster at the MET should not be expected to nor will they be likely to undertake any Verdi roles anytime soon.
 But our concern and the title of this post is Where Are The Verdi baritones?

 George Gadnidze and Zeljko Lucic have been heard at the MET in recent years in the major Verdi roles: Rigoletto, Macbeth, Nabucco, Amonasro… But they are mature artists nearing the beginning of the end of their careers.
 Tragically, the extraordinary Dimitri Hvorostovsky may have already arrived at that critical turning point, due to his bout with a brain tumor.